node-red/node-red-docker/README.md

 ### Docker-Compose linking example

 Another way to link containers is by using docker-compose.
 The following docker-compose.yml file creates a Node-RED instance, and a local MQTT broker instance.
-In the Node-RED flow the broker can be addressed simply as `broker` at its default port `1883`.
+In the Node-RED flow the broker can be addressed simply as `mybroker` at its default port `1883`.

 ```
 version: "3.7"

 services:
-  node-red:
+  mynodered:
     image: nodered/node-red
     restart: unless-stopped
     volumes:
       - /home/pi/.node-red:/data
     ports:
       - 1880:1880

-  broker:
+  mybroker:
     image: eclipse-mosquitto
     restart: unless-stopped
 ```